Venezuela violence flares as foes decry Maduro's power shakeup

 Officials say violence around the protests, and the opposition's unwillingness to hold talks, left Maduro with no choice but shake up Venezuela's governing apparatus.

-"The new constituent process starting today will consolidate the Republic and bring to the nation the peace that we all deserve," he said, clutching a pocket-size blue constitution.
+"The new constituent process starting today will consolidate the Republic and bring to the nation the peace that we all deserve," he said, clutching a pocket-size blue constitution and later dancing to the beat of drums.

 "The Republic must defend itself from terrorism," he added, joining supporters in a rally downtown after presenting his plans to the national election board, which backed the move.